NeoJhonn/NeoJhonn/README.md

 - 👋 Hi there, I’m Jhonny Azevedo!
 - 👀 My go is to work with development.
-- 🌱 I’m currently learning Front and Backend teconologies.
+- 🌱 I’m currently learning Front and Backend tecnologies.
 - 💞️ I’m looking for my first oportunit to work with I love.
 - 📫 To reach me you can send an email for jhonny.azevedo@gmail.com
 - or whatsapp (+55)4799180-3680.